nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 #### Generate Profit : calculate profit
-Calculates the net profit from all the sold dishes. **Do ensure that the ingredients in the dishes are also in the stock as well.**
+Calculates the net profit from all the sold dishes. **DO ENSURE that the ingredients in the dishes ARE ALSO in the stock as well.**
 * Format: `profit`
   + Expected:
 <p align="center">